How it works

 - 05

-Accolades sit on top of OmniScore as universal prestige markers — the same labels apply across games, movies, books, food, products, and services.
+Accolades sit on top of OmniScore as universal prestige markers — the same labels apply across categories.
 They never replace the numeric score, and they're intentionally hard to earn.

 Exceptionally high consensus.
 Granted only when OmniScore is 95+ with high confidence and an established, stable score.